Chamomile Tea & Other Applications for Dobermans: Benefits, Preparation, and Uses

 What's in Chamomile That Provides These Benefits?

-Chamomile contains several active compounds that contribute to its therapeutic effects:
+While direct empirical evidence is limited, Chamomile contains several active compounds that can contribute to its beneficial effects:

-Terpenoids: Bisabolol and chamazulene are two terpenoids with anti-inflammatory and calming effects.
+• Terpenoids: Bisabolol and chamazulene are two terpenoids that may have anti-inflammatory (Gupta, Srivastava & Lall, 2019).

 Organic vs. Non-Organic Chamomile

 When choosing chamomile tea for your Doberman, opting for organic is generally preferable.
-Organic chamomile is grown without the use of synthetic pesticides or fertilizers, reducing the risk of your dog being exposed to harmful chemicals.
-Non-organic chamomile may contain pesticide residues, which can be harmful over time.
-However, if you have a chamomile tea at home that is not organic, use it!
+Organic chamomile is grown without the use of synthetic pesticides or fertilizers, reducing the risk of your dog being exposed to potentially harmful synthetic chemicals.
+Non-organic chamomile may contain pesticide residues, which may be harmful over time (Shekhar, 2024).
+However, if you have a chamomile tea at home that is not organic, in our opinion, you don’t need to throw it out!
 There is no harm in using what you have and then replacing it with an organic version later.
-We have recently used non-organic tea that Persephone’s grampy left at our house before returning to Germany, and she can confirm that she did not die ;-).
+Personal note: We have recently used non-organic tea that Persephone’s grandpa left at our house before returning to Germany, and she can confirm that she did not die.

 Regional Considerations

-Chamomile, unlike some other herbs like matcha, does not typically have significant regional issues.
-However, it’s always good practice to source chamomile from reputable suppliers who adhere to quality standards to ensure the purity and safety of the product.
+Chamomile, unlike some other herbs such as matcha, typically does not have significant regional issues, but its phytochemical composition can vary by region (Valduga, 2019).
+It’s always good practice to source chamomile from reputable suppliers that adhere to quality standards to ensure the product's purity and safety.

 When Not to Use Chamomile and Potential Side Effects